-The beginners in the stock market always have a lot of question in their minds.
+The beginners in the stock market always have a lot of questions in their minds.
 Trading and investing in the market is not as easy as it looks.
-In fact, it requires right knowledge and information to be able to make good returns from the share market.
+In fact, it requires the right knowledge and information to be able to make good returns from the share market.
 This is possible only if the beginners or new investors know the stock market basics.
-Therefore, to make things easier for them, in this article, they can learn about Indian stock market basics.
+Therefore, to make things easier for them, in this article, they can learn about the Indian stock market basics.

 Difference between Stock Market and Share Market

 When the buyers and sellers come together at a single place it is known as the stock market.
 In fact, when the trading shares and securities were done in the physical form, the buyers and sellers use to stand in a ring to trade.
 With the introduction of bolt and electronic trading, the dealing of shares and securities is done with the help of brokers.
-To conclude, the terms share market and share market have no difference in a real sense.
+To conclude, the terms share market and share market have no difference in the real sense.

 Now let us learn about some share market basics that every trader or investor entering the market must know.